donbright/earcutr/OPTO.md

   0.97 │       cvttsd2si %xmm5,%esi
 ```

-Wow... i got rid of a whole instruction inside a hot zone.
+Wow... i got rid of a whole mulsd instruction inside a hot zone.
 What are the
 results?
 First, cargo test showed there were no test failures.
 Then,
 cargo bench water: